Executive Summary

 Weight: Slight Overweight

-While our shift toward Value has not worked yet, it has not been due to style specific issues.
-A few exceptionally large names have driven market returns, and they happen to be Growth stocks.
+Value stocks have trailed the broad index, but it has not been due to style-specific issues.
+A few exceptionally large names continue to drive market returns, and they happen to be Growth stocks.
 Excluding these, the Value index has performed in line with the broader market.

 U.S. Mid Cap